adir-ch/PayCalculator/PayCalculator/Notes.md

 - Contract request / response validation should be done after deserialize (according to a schema).
 All data arriving to the server service should be already valid.
 - Didn't waste time on creating my own exception and used the .NET ones.
 - Abstract classes are tested through testing the derived classes.
+- Australian tax offset - if calculated tax is smaller than 445, I've set the tax to 0 (unless you get money for earning low income - didn't really know what to do...).

 ### 3rd party ###